-Most consultants secretly look down on internal marketing teams.
-In-house marketers can appear conservative, unimaginative and slow moving to revved up consultants trying to ram through big changes in a hurry.
+Many consultants secretly look down on internal marketing teams.
+To a fast-moving agency team an in-house team can appear conservative, unimaginative and slow moving.
 Having lived both sides I now have a good view into how things look on both sides of the table.

 In-house marketing teams think on a longer time horizon than external consultants.
-When I’m planning marketing activity at SeedInvest I’m seriously considering where we want the business to be in five years time.
-By contrast, an average consultant isn’t thinking much past the end of their contract, and even the great ones are still only thinking a year or two out.
-The longer time horizon can make in-house marketing teams seem slower, but really they’re just building the foundations more carefully, because they know that they’re going to have to live in the house.
+When I’m planning marketing activity I’m seriously considering where we want the business to be in five years time.
+By contrast, an average consultant isn’t thinking much past the end of the immediate project, and even the great ones are still only thinking a year or two out.
+The longer time horizon can make in-house marketing teams seem slower, but really they’re just building the foundations more carefully, because they know that they’re going to have to live in the house that they’re building.

 In-house marketers are more committed to success than most people give them credit for.
 There’s a saying that the chicken has an interest in bacon and eggs, but the pig is committed.
 When you’re in-house, a misstep with the brand can cost your job, your livelihood (if you have stock options), and your reputation.
 By contrast, an external consultant is only as committed to a project as the difficulty in winning the next gig.
 That’s not a bad thing because it can allow for more creativity and risk-taking, but I can tell you first hand that in-house marketers work harder and care more than most consultants ever realize.

-Sometimes internal marketers can seem cheap and nasty to external advisors because every conversation seems to come back to budget.
-As an external creative the project that you’re working on is the only project in the world that matters and it seems obvious to invest in making a quality product.
+Sometimes internal marketers can seem cheap and nasty to external advisors because every conversation seems to come back to the budget.
+As the creative the project that you’re working on as an agency is the only project that you have exposure to, it seems obvious to invest in making a quality product.
 But for the internal marketer, every dollar on this project is a dollar that’s not being allocated to a dozen other worthy projects.
 What looks like cheapness as actually the delicate art of trying to optimize marketing spend across multiple channels.
 This type of on-the-fly ROI optimization is one of the most under-appreciated skills that great internal marketing teams develop.
 Good marketers know how to make the dollars stretch.

 The worst pet peeve that I had with marketing teams when I was in consulting was that they seemed so afraid of change.
 The most common brief that we heard in brand design was: